Marco-Kuehn-Git/python-queue-twitchbot/README.md

 # python-queue-twitchbot
 A simple twitch bot written in python that allowes viewers to join a queue.
 The streamer is able to select veiwers from this queue through a UI.

+The viewers are sorted based on times queued, sub tier and time joined.

 <br />

 Create a config.json file at the same level as main.py